NwCoder21/SQL-Sandbox/3 - Creating Databases & Tables.md

 <!-- Lesson 26 - How do we know it worked? -->

-# Lesson 26 - How do we know it worked?
+# How do we know it worked?

+We can use couple of quick utility commands to inspect our tables.